 Note that if you plan to reinstall USBCrypt later on, you do NOT need to delete the Virtual Encrypted Disks: you should be able to continue using them, as before, after you install USBCrypt back.
 However, make sure that each such Virtual Encrypted Disk is stopped before uninstalling USBCrypt.
 If Windows refuses to stop any Virtual Encrypted Disk because it still has files in use, restart the computer to release the files.
-Do not start any Virtual Encrypted Disk after that!
+(Do not start any Virtual Encrypted Disks after restarting Windows.)

 You may also be prompted to restart your computer, in order to deactivate USBCrypt and release its files that are currently in use by Windows, before the uninstallation can be completed.